 TRANSPORT & TAXIS RISK : MEDIUM

 Public transportation is generally safe in Atlanta.
 It is run by MARTA, and it can attract sketchy individuals late at night, so avoid finding yourself there alone.
-There have also been reports of violente crimes occurring at stations and on trains.
+There have also been reports of violent crimes occurring at stations and on trains.
 It isn't common enough for you to avoid public transport altogether, but you should remain alert at all times.

 PICKPOCKETS RISK : MEDIUM

 The rate of petty crime is on a major decline for the past couple of years.
-Still, it is wise to watch your belongings while on a public transport or in crowded places.
+Still, it is wise to watch your belongings while on public transport or in crowded places.